✨ Professional Resume Review | Get Yours Today | Certified Experts

 It only takes six seconds for hiring managers and recruiters to decide whether your resume is worth their time.

-Therefore, you should take your time to format it to appear the way employers want.
+Therefore, you should take the time to format it to appear the way employers want.

 So, do you want to draft a new resume or update your existing one?
 Here are pointers to consider when formatting it.

-- Select a professional font – use a clear and easy-to-read font.
+1. Select a professional font: Use a clear and easy-to-read font.
 For example, you can write a professional document using Arial, Calibri, Georgia, or Garamond.

-- Use a readable font size – The font size of your resume matters a lot in ensuring your resume is clear and legible.
+2. Use a readable font size: The font size of your resume matters a lot in ensuring your resume is clear and legible.
 For a professional resume, you can use a font size of 10 to 12 points.

-- Apply appropriate margins – Ensure your resume is well-spaced and the text is easily read.
-Use a one-inch margin to have enough white spaces between sentences and paragraphs.
+3. Apply appropriate margins: Ensure your resume is well-spaced and the text is easily read.
+Use a one-inch margin to have enough white space between sentences and paragraphs.

-- Keep your headings parallel – You should differentiate the information in your headers from the regular text with bolds or increase the font size.
+4. Keep your headings parallel: You should differentiate the information in your headers from the regular text with bolds or increase the font size.

-- Apply bullet points where appropriate – When listing your professional experiences, educational history, accomplishments, and skills, you can use bullets to make them easy to read.
+5. Apply bullet points where appropriate: When listing your professional experiences, educational history, accomplishments, and skills, you can use bullets to make them easy to read.

-- Keep it short – Let it be one or two pages if possible.
+6. Keep it short: If possible, keep it to one or two pages.
 Your resume summarises your work experiences, relevant skills, and educational history.
 It’s not an autobiography.

 Final Thoughts